scratch-css/all/README.md

 # All Scratch modules together
-Joining all Scratch modules packing as a single one.
-So joins all those:
+Joining all Scratch modules and packing as a single one.
+It includes all of those:

 - [@scratch-css/scratch](https://github.com/scratch-css/scratch) - Main Library
 - [@scratch-css/grid](https://github.com/scratch-css/grid) - Grid system